-Issuing SD-JWT VC credentials via OID4VC
+Issue SD-JWT VC Credentials via OID4VC

 This guide provides a comprehensive walkthrough for issuing an SD-JWT VC credential based on the IETF standard using the walt.id issuer API.
 If you are interested to learn how to issue an W3C Verifiable Credentials, please go here.
 The issuance process will utilize the OID4VCI protocol, an extension of OpenID, facilitating secure and standardized communication between identities.